Tonyjlum/mod5frontend/README.md

 - [Future Development](#future-development)

 ## Getting Started
-To install all of the apps dependencies, use: `npm install`.
+To install the apps dependencies, use: `npm install`.
 The API github repo can be found at https://github.com/Tonyjlum/mod5api.
-The default API link is to a live database on Heroku, but can be changed in ENDPOINT variable in src/const.js .
+The default API link is to a live database on Heroku, but can be changed in ENDPOINT variable in ./src/const.js .

 In the project directory, you can run: `npm start`.
 Open [http://${window.location.hostname}:3000](http://${window.location.hostname}:3000) to view it in the browser.